graphql/graphql-spec/spec/Section 3 -- Type System.md

 }
 ```

-Interface type extensions may not add additional fields, instead only adding
+Interface type extensions may choose not to add additional fields, instead only
-directives.
+adding directives.

 In this example, a directive is added to a `NamedEntity` type without
 adding fields: